ENGAGEMENT SESSION PREP

-To kick things off, we've put together this handy guide with suggestions and FAQs as we plan for your shoot.
+To kick things off, we've put together this handy guide with tips and FAQs as we plan for your shoot.
 You've probably seen lots of engagement photos out there on the internet, and it can seem like the possibilities are endless.
 The most important idea to take away from this: be yourselves and enjoy the process!
-There's no rule book, and this is a perfect excuse to take a break from planning to celebrate this exciting time.
+There's really no rule book, and this is a perfect excuse to take a break from planning to celebrate this exciting time.

 WHAT TO EXPECT

 Here it is, our ultimate goal: we want your engagement session to be about more than just making images.
 We see these couple of hours as time set aside from the many logistics of wedding planning for you to enjoy each others' company, to focus on how you got here, and how amazing it is that you get to share in the start of this incredible journey together.

 How do we do this?
 By focusing in on the connection between you two.
 Our goal is to bring out and document your personalities, quirks, and the things you love about each other.
 The way we direct is very organic, camera-unaware, fast paced, fun, and most of all - meaningful.
 First we'll make sure you look great, composing flattering photos with beautiful light, but then our priority is to get you two relaxed and connected.
 We'll ask lots of questions, crack some jokes, move around, give you breathing room - really anything to get your focus off of the camera and onto each other.
 Further into the session we may dig a bit deeper, having you talk about bigger things like personal memories, inside jokes, what connects you two most, or the things that you hope for in your future.